LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 ### Aggregation Levels

 The business funnel can be analyzed from several different aspects.
-The Business Activity dashboard offers a view into 4 of these: Site, Line of Business, Campaign, and Engagement.
+The Business activity for messaging dashboard offers a view into 4 of these: Brand, Line of Business, Campaign, Entry Point and Engagement.
 At each level, the metrics included in the business funnel are pre-aggregated to reflect the corresponding aspect.

 A suffix has been added to each metric name to allow users to identify the level to which the metric is pre-aggregated.
 For example: “PROSPECTS (CAMP)” and “EXPOSED (LOB)”.

-Important to note that the funnel is aligned to the Visit session start time.
+Important to note that the funnel is aligned to the visit session start time.
 This means that the date filter set on the dashboard applies to all visits starting within the selected range, including the events which occurred for the entire duration of the retrieved visit sessions.

 ### Distinct metrics